-A shelter-in-place order is issued after a fire at an ExxonMobil plant in Baytown, Texas
+Six injured, shelter-in-place order issued after a fire at an ExxonMobil plant in Baytown, Texas

-(CNN)Residents have been asked to shelter in place near parts of a massive ExxonMobil plant in Texas where emergency crews were responding to a fire on Wednesday, officials said.
+(CNN)Residents were urged to shelter in place after a fire broke out Wednesday at a massive ExxonMobil plant in Texas, injuring six people, officials said.

+The injuries were described as non-life threatening, according to ExxonMobil spokeswoman Sarah Nordin.

-Three people sustained minor injuries, said Natasha Barrett, the spokeswoman for city of Baytown.
-They were transported to a hospital.
+Natasha Barrett, a spokeswoman for city of Baytown, had earlier said three people sustained minor injuries and were transported to a hospital.

-The fire occurred at the company's Baytown Olefins Plant, according to ExxonMobil spokeswoman Sarah Nordin.
+The fire occurred at the company's Baytown Olefins Plant, Nordin said.
 The company website describes the complex as one of the largest refining and petrochemical complexes in the world.
 It's located about 25 miles east of Houston.

 The blaze is in a unit that contains polypropylene material and Exxon asked that a shelter-in-place order be issued west of the plant and south of the Texas Spur 330 freeway "out of an abundance of caution," the city of Baytown said via Twitter.